– PARABLES OF JESUS –

 In Matthew 13 we found a series of parables often referred to as the kingdom parables.
 However, parables about the kingdom of heaven are not exclusive to that chapter.
-Our text today, Matthew 20:1-16, also presents a kingdom parable.
+OUr text today, Matthew 20:1-16, also presents a kingdom parable.

 Jesus likened God’s kingdom to a vineyard, which the landowner sent workers into.
-He hired labourers early in the morning and agreed to pay them a denarius for their day of work.
-Later in the day, at the third hour, at the sixth hour, at the ninth hour, and even at the eleventh hour, he found more labourers at the marketplace and compelled them to go into his vineyard, promising that he would pay them whatever was right.
+He hired labourers early in the morning, and agreed to pay them a denarius for their day of work.
+Later in the day, at the third hour, at the sixth hour, at the nineth hour, and even at the eleventh hour, he found more labourers at the marketplace and compelled them to go into his vineyard, promising that he would pay them whatever was right.

 At the end of the day, it was time to pay the workers.
 The steward of the landowner paid the workers, beginning with those hired at the eleventh hour.
 Jesus tells us